Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A low area of land between hills or mountains.
 **Sentence:** The river flows through the narrow valley between the mountains.
 **Conversation:**
-A – What can we see from the top?
+A – What can we see from the top
 B – We can see the beautiful valley and the river below.